-Findings Response II-B-004 Written Reports Written reports are submitted to the facility administrator or designee no later than the conclusion of the tour of duty when any of the following occur: •Discharge of a firearm or other weapon •Use of less lethal devices to control offenders •Use of force to control offenders •Offender(s) remaining in restraints at the end of the shift •Emergency distribution of security equipment Compliant Visual Inspection: completed reports, facility records and logs C. CONTRABAND/SEARCHES References: ACA CJS 1-2C-01, 1-2C-04, Dept. Reg.
+Findings Response Compliant.
+Written reports on file to support compliance of each noted bullet in guideline.
+C. CONTRABAND/SEARCHES References: ACA CJS 1-2C-01, 1-2C-04, Dept. Reg.
 OP-A-8 II-C-001 Procedures for Searches Written policy, procedure and practice guide searches of facilities and offenders to control contraband.
 Manual or instrument inspection of body cavities is conducted only when there is reasonable belief that the offender is concealing contraband and when authorized by the facility administrator or designee.
 Health care personnel will conduct manual or instrument inspections in private.
-Compliant- The facility has logs and documentation to show proper procedures for searches of the facility and the offender population.
+Compliant.
+A written policy of procedures for searches is in place for offenders, staff, and the facility.
 Visual Inspection: observation, facility records and logs, offender and staff interviews D. ACCESS TO KEYS, TOOLS, UTENSILS References: ACA CJS 1-2D-01 II-D-001 Key, Tool, and Utensil Control (MANDATORY) Keys, tools, culinary equipment and medical/dental instruments and supplies (syringes, needles and other sharps) are inventoried and use is controlled.
 Written policy, procedure and practice govern the control and use of keys, tools, culinary equipment, and medical/dental instruments and supplies.
-Visual Inspection: documentation of perpetual inventories Compliant-A written policy in place for all key, tool, and utensil control and inventory.
+Visual Inspection: documentation of perpetual inventories Compliant.
+Facility had accurate inventories on their key, tool, and utensil control.
+Log out systems were in place.

 Findings Response PART III - ORDER A. OFFENDER DISCIPLINE References: ACA CJS 1-2A-15, 1-3A-01, 1-6C-02, 1-6C-03, 1-6C-04, Dept. Reg.
-OP-C-1 III-A-001 Rules and Discipline (MANDATORY) Prior to being placed in the general population, each offender is provided with an orientation that includes facility rules and regulations, including access to medical care and the process for applying for restoration of good time.
+OP-C-1 includes facility rules and regulations, including access to medical care and the process for applying for restoration of good time.
 The facility shall follow and provide the DPS&C "Disciplinary Rules and Procedures for Adult Offenders", to the offender population.
 The offender must sign and date a statement acknowledging receipt of this information. •If the Sheriff or local jail administrator believes that a loss of good time is appropriate, then the incident shall be fully documented and the offender transferred to the DPS&C for a disciplinary hearing to ensure due process in accordance with La.
 R.S.
 15:571.4.
-Compliant-Documentation reflects each offender received a copy of the DPS&C rule book and the facility rules and regulation during intake.
+Compliant.
+Documentation receipt signed by offender for receiving Disciplinary Rule Book.
+Orientation for offenders includes access to medical care.
 Visual Inspection: offender records, disciplinary records, receipt of disciplinary rules, documentation of orientation